 I would recommend spending at least 3 full days in Al Ula to get the most out of it.
 The best way to go around is to rent a car and the roads do not require a 4×4.
 It can be easily accessed with a small sedan.

-Tabuk is located further North of Saudi Arabia and only 100 km away from the border Jordan.
+Tabuk is located further North of Saudi Arabia and only 100 km away from the border with Jordan (another stunning country, by the way.
+Check some gorgeous Jordan pictures here).
 The places to visit are pretty sparse outside the city.
 It is possible to explore with a small car, however, having a 4×4 will be a better option and more convenient.

 - Catalina Ship Wreck